Jeremy Ben-Ami

-Jeremy Ben-Ami (born 1962) is the President of J Street, a liberal advocacy organization in the United States dedicated to promoting American leadership to end the Arab-Israeli and Israel-Palestinian conflicts peacefully and diplomatically.
+Jeremy Ben-Ami (born 1962) is an American lawyer and activist who is the founder and president of J Street, a liberal advocacy organization dedicated to promoting American leadership to end the Arab-Israeli and Israel-Palestinian conflicts peacefully and diplomatically.
 He is also the executive director of JStreetPAC, which endorses and raises money for federal candidates.

 Early life and education

 Ben-Ami grew up in New York City.
 He is the son of the late Eve and the late Yitshaq Ben-Ami.
 His father was born in Mandatory Palestine, but moved to the United States.
 Ben-Ami grew up in a Jewish home and became Bar Mitzvah at Temple Rodeph Sholom in Manhattan.
 He attended Collegiate School, also in Manhattan.
+His grandparents fled persecution in Russia in 1882 and emigrated to "what was then Palestine" and his father would go on to join the Zionist paramilitary group Irgun.
+His grandparents were among the first Zionist settlers and his father was said to be the first Jewish baby boy born in Tel Aviv.

-He graduated from Princeton University and received a law degree from New York University.
+He graduated from Princeton University and received a Juris Doctor degree from New York University.

 Career

 Ben-Ami was President Bill Clinton's Deputy Domestic Policy Adviser, and later Policy Director on Howard Dean's presidential campaign.
 He was most recently Senior Vice President at Fenton Communications.
 Earlier he was the Communications Director for the New Israel Fund and started the Israeli firm Ben-Or Communications while living in Israel in the late 1990s.
 Ben-Ami has worked with Jewish peace groups, including the Center for Middle East Peace and the Geneva Initiative-North America.